60 Pulmonary functions

 After reading this section, you should be able to-

-• Describe the major functions of the respiratory system.
+- Describe the major functions of the respiratory system.

-• Describe the processes associated with the respiratory system (i.e., ventilation, pulmonary gas exchange, transport of gases in blood, tissue gas exchange)
+- Describe the processes associated with the respiratory system (i.e., ventilation, pulmonary gas exchange, transport of gases in blood, tissue gas exchange)

-• Define pulmonary ventilation, inspiration (inhalation), and expiration (exhalation).
+- Define pulmonary ventilation, inspiration (inhalation), and expiration (exhalation).

 Pulmonary Ventilation

-The difference in pressures drives pulmonary ventilation because air flows down a pressure gradient, that is, air flows from an area of higher pressure to an area of lower pressure.
+Ventilation is the movement of air, while pulmonary ventilation is specifically the movement of air in and out of the lungs.
+The difference in pressures drives pulmonary ventilation because air flows down a pressure gradient; that is, air flows from an area of higher pressure to an area of lower pressure.
 Air flows into the lungs largely due to a difference in pressure; atmospheric pressure is greater than intra-alveolar pressure, and intra-alveolar pressure is greater than intrapleural pressure.
 Air flows out of the lungs during expiration based on the same principle; pressure within the lungs becomes greater than the atmospheric pressure.

 Pulmonary ventilation comprises two major steps: inspiration and expiration.
-Inspiration is the process that causes air to enter the lungs, and expiration is the process that causes air to leave the lungs (Figure 48.2).
+Inspiration is the process that causes air to enter the lungs, and expiration is the process that causes air to leave the lungs (Figure 60.2).
 A respiratory cycle is one sequence of inspiration and expiration.
 In general, two muscle groups are used during normal inspiration: the diaphragm and the external intercostal muscles.
 Additional muscles can be used if a bigger breath is required.
 When the diaphragm contracts, it moves inferiorly toward the abdominal cavity, creating a larger thoracic cavity and more space for the lungs.
 Contraction of the external intercostal muscles moves the ribs upward and outward, causing the rib cage to expand, which increases the volume of the thoracic cavity.
 Due to the adhesive force of the pleural fluid, the expansion of the thoracic cavity forces the lungs to stretch and expand as well.
 This increase in volume leads to a decrease in intra-alveolar pressure, creating a pressure lower than atmospheric pressure.
 As a result, a pressure gradient is created that drives air into the lungs.

 The process of normal expiration is passive, meaning that energy is not required to push air out of the lungs.
-Instead, the elasticity of the lung tissue causes the lung to recoil, as the diaphragm and intercostal muscles relax following inspiration.
+Instead, the elasticity of the lung tissue causes the lungs to recoil, as the diaphragm and intercostal muscles relax following inspiration.
 In turn, the thoracic cavity and lungs decrease in volume, causing an increase in interpulmonary pressure.
 The interpulmonary pressure rises above atmospheric pressure, creating a pressure gradient that causes air to leave the lungs.

 There are different types, or modes, of breathing that require a slightly different process to allow inspiration and expiration.
 Quiet breathing, also known as eupnea, is a mode of breathing that occurs at rest and does not require the cognitive thought of the individual.
 During quiet breathing, the diaphragm and external intercostals must contract.